When the issue of death first reared its head in our son’s mind, it kept us up for weeks.

 How did you deal with it?

 Ask your children the same questions.
 What did they enjoy about their day?
-What was the least favourite part of their day?
+What was the least favorite part of their day?
 What made them laugh?
 Talk about everything and nothing.

 5) Work on your own emotions